aiPerceptron/2d_Line_Of_Best_Fit_Brute_Force/README.md

 However, This method really isn't as good as it seemes because checking every single number makes the performance of this method terrible.
 I ended up writing so much more code, because you have to check for every single number, and modify the step and range for M and B.

 It adds complexity to the code too.
 Using gradient descent you can find the refined form of M in just one line.
-With Brute force on the other hand, you have to loop through lists and try every single number, adding so many more unneeded lines to the code.
+With Brute force on the other hand, you have to loop through lists and try every single number, adding so many more uneeded lines to the code.